pgliaskovitis/confabulation-engine/README.md

 Sample Results
 --------------

-These are cherry-picked after training with 15 word modules, 15 phrase modules and 300 MB of text data:
+These are cherry-picked after training with default settings and 300 MB of text data:

 His quest was one of *{ the battles of the heart }*